Please don't list this on a work's page as a trope. Examples can go on the work's YMMV tab.

 The SNES Terminator game could use some mention too, the levels are brutally long (the 2nd level is INSANE) Sound Effects tend to drown out all two of the music tracks in the game, and it was just cruelly difficult.

-There was a PC game of Terminator 2 in early 90s, each level of which was based on an action scene from the film.
+There was a PC game of Terminator 2: Judgment Day in early 90s, each level of which was based on an action scene from the film.
 Some of those scenes don't translate well; for example, the first level consisted entirely of holding off the T-1000 with a shotgun.
 To make matters worse, there was only one save point per level.

-Terminator: Salvation.
+Terminator Salvation.
 While it has decent graphics, great music, and a decent combat system that feels more than a little familiar, in general it's pretty lousy.
 Sure, the combat's decent — it's just a shame that the battles are so damned repetitive and generally feature the same two enemies: annoying flying robots, and spider-like robots that require flanking to defeat.
 To flank them effectively, it's best to have your partner keep their attention while you come around back and finish them.
 Too bad the AI's fairly terrible, and while the game does have a co-op option, it's not online enabled — so if you don't have anybody to play with and don't have Xbox Live, you're pretty much screwed.
 Oh, and it's very short, but considering how you'll spend those 4-5 hours fighting the same annoying enemies over and over again, that's probably a positive thing.
-Unsurprisingly, Salvation was one of the factors behind developer GRIN's shutdown...and it was their only game that can be considered a definite flop. note The negative reception of the Salvation console game led to Raw Thrills delaying their Terminator: Salvation arcade game until Spring 2010 so they could get it right.
-Luckily enough, it looks pretty awesome... but filled with countless cheap shots.
+Unsurprisingly, Salvation was one of the factors behind developer GRIN's shutdown...and it was their only game that can be considered a definite flop. note The negative reception of the Salvation console game led to Raw Thrills delaying their Terminator: Salvationarcade game until Spring 2010 so they could get it right.
+And they did- it looks awesome and had much better reception, but filled with countless cheap shots.

 Total Recall (1990), published by Acclaim and developed by Interplay for the NES, frustrated many players early into the game with a movie theater showing the game's credits and Inescapable Ambushes in alleys by midgets wearing purple jumpsuits.
 The rest of the game bears more relation to the movie (it includes the X-ray scanner and the subway shootout), but it's mostly a mediocre Beat 'em Up with bad hit detection and a lot of cheap hits.